ISHA0i/ES-CRM/frontend/README.md

 ### Form.Item Single Child Warning
 - **Warning:** `[antd: Form.Item] A Form.Item with a name prop must have a single child element.`
 - **Fix:** Make sure each `<Form.Item name=...>` wraps only one input component, not multiple elements or fragments.

+## Updates

+- The "Sr No" (serial number), "Total Types", and "Action" columns in the Inventory table now have fixed widths and are center-aligned for better readability.
+- In the Component table, the "Unit Price", "Total Quantity", and "Action" columns are also set to fixed widths and center-aligned.
+- The `sr_no` columns have been removed from the `inventory` and `component` tables in the database schema, as serial numbers are now handled only in the frontend UI.